Art for the real world

 For the first two assignments almost any camera will work.
-But after those you’ll need a camera that allows you to set the f-stop and shutter speed.
+But after those you’ll need an adjustable camera that allows you to set the f-stop and shutter speed.
 This is most likely a digitial DSLR

 Can I use my point-and-shoot or smart phone?

-Most point-and-shoot cameras don’t allow you to pick your shutter speed or f-stop.
+Most point-and-shoot and smart phone cameras don’t allow you to pick your shutter speed or f-stop.
 Many that do make the process so complicated that you have to be an expert to set things that should be simple.
 Though you can use one for the first two assignments, you’ll need a more advanced camera for later assignments.

 Can I use a film camera?

 Technically, yes.
 However, it is discouraged.
 We have scanners for students who wish to scan 35mm film, but they are low quality and are very slow to work with.
 Students shooting film can have the film developed at most photo finishers and then digitize it in our lab.
 That said, students with digital cameras find they are able to work faster and experiment more because they don’t have to wait for their film to be developed.
 They also have no film costs.

 Do you have a darkroom?